adamoliver/css-guidelines/README.md

 because they rarely work for any real reason and are not usually very futureproof or flexible/forgiving.
 They tend to fix symptoms and not problems.

-For example, if you want to position an element at the bottom of it's parent you should never use something like '.more-info { top: 100px; }' just because it works.
-It would be much better to use '.more-info { top: 100%; } which would ensure that even if the parent element changed in size, the element would still be positioned at the bottom of it's parent.
+For example, if you want to position an element at the bottom of it's parent you should never use something like `.more-info { top: 100px; }` just because it works.
+It would be much better to use `.more-info { top: 100%; }` which would ensure that even if the parent element changed in size, the element would still be positioned at the bottom of it's parent.

 ## Conditional stylesheets